 Communicable diseases may be transmitted to other travelers during air travel; therefore, people who are acutely ill, or still within the infectious period for a specific disease, should delay their travel until they are no longer contagious.
 For example, otherwise healthy adults can transmit influenza to others for 5–7 days.
 Travelers should be up-to-date on routine vaccinations and receive destination-specific vaccinations before travel.
-Travelers should be reminded to wash their hands frequently and thoroughly (or use an alcohol-based hand sanitizer containing ≥60% alcohol), especially after using the toilet and before preparing or eating food, and to cover their noses and mouths when coughing or sneezing.
+Travelers should be reminded to wash their hands frequently and thoroughly (or use an alcohol-based hand sanitizer containing at least 60% alcohol), especially after using the toilet and before preparing or eating food, and to cover their noses and mouths when coughing or sneezing.
 For further information on control of communicable diseases, see Appendix D: Airplanes & Cruise Ships: Illness & Death Reporting & Public Health Interventions.

-In preparation for a healthy journey, flight crew can refer to Chapter 8, Advice for Air Crews and to the CDC Travelers’ Health website (www.cdc.gov/travel).
-If flight crew encounter passengers with potentially infectious diseases, see the CDC Airline Guidance webpage: www.cdc.gov/quarantine/air.
-Requirements and tools for reporting are also provided.
+In preparation for a healthy journey, flight crew can refer to Chapter 9, Aircrews, and to the CDC Travelers’ Health website (www.cdc.gov/travel).
+If flight crews encounter passengers with potentially infectious diseases, see the CDC Airline Guidance web page: www.cdc.gov/quarantine/air.
+Requirements and tools for reporting by aircrews are also provided there.

 - Aerospace Medical Association Air Transport Medicine Committee.
-Medical guidelines for airline travel.
-Alexandria, VA: Aerospace Medical Association; 2014 [cited 2016 Mar.
-24]; Available from: https://www.asma.org/publications/medical-publications-for-airline-travel/medical-considerations-for-airline-travel.
+Medical considerations for airline travel.
+Alexandria, VA: Aerospace Medical Association; 2018 [cited 2018 Oct 23].
+Available from: www.asma.org/publications/medical-publications-for-airline-travel/medical-considerations-for-airline-travel.

 - Bagshaw M, Barbeau DN.
 The aircraft cabin environment.
-In: Keystone JS, Freedman DO, Kozarsky PE, Connor BA, Nothdurft HO, editors.
+In: Keystone JS, Kozarsky PE, Freedman DO, Northdurft HO, Connor BA editors.
 Travel Medicine.
 3rd ed.
-Philadelphia: Saunders Elsevier; 2013. pp. 405–12.
+Philadelphia: Saunders Elsevier; 2013, pp. 405–12.

 - Huizer YL, Swaanm CM, Leitmeyer KC, Timen A. Usefulness and applicability of infectious disease control measures in air travel: a review.
 Travel Med Infect Dis.
 2015 Jan–Feb;13(1):19–30.